-- Do not leave the Sensor inside a patient's mouth for longer than 10 minutes. - Use a positioning system if there is enough space in the patient's mouth.
-Follow the manufacturer's instructions for use. - o Do not touch the patient and computer/associated equipment at the same time. - Double-check the Sensor/X-ray output tube position to reduce the need to reshoot and thus reduce X-ray doses received by the patient. - Safety and integrity of the cable - Do not pull, bend, or pinch the cable severely. - Plug and unplug the Sensor by holding the USB connector, not the cable. - o Do not allow the cable to lay on the floor or across a passageway. - Coil the cable in large loops (1 or 2 loops) if needed during storage and transport.
-Do not wrap the cable in tight loops (e.g., around your hand). - Do not use computer furniture with drawers that can pinch the cable. - Ensure the cable is not tangled when using the Sensor. - o Do not pull the cable when removing protection sleeves/sheaths. - o Do not walk over the cable or roll a chair over it. - Storage - Store the Sensor on a holder or a hook fixed on the wall if possible (with no more than 2 sensors on the same hook).
-Do not coil the cable around the holder. - If storing the Sensor in a wallet, choose a package that allows large cable loops (20cm diameter if possible).
-Do not use a very tight wallet to store the Sensor. - o Do not store the Sensor freely on a table or a shelf.
+- o Do not leave the Sensor inside a patient's mouth for longer than 10 minutes. - Use a positioning system if there is enough space in the patient's mouth.
+Follow the manufacturer's instructions for use. - Do not touch the patient and computer/associated equipment at the same time. - Double-check the Sensor/X-ray output tube position to reduce the need to reshoot and thus reduce X-ray doses received by the patient. - If using a Sensor with a 3-meter cable, plug the Sensor into a computer rather than into the X-ray source.
+This reduces the risk of power/data loss, therefore reducing the likelihood of needing to reshoot and expose the patient to additional X-ray doses. - Safety and integrity of the cable - o Do not pull, bend, or pinch the cable severely. - o Plug and unplug the Sensor by holding the USB connector, not the cable. - o Do not allow the cable to lay on the floor or across a passageway. - Coil the cable in large loops (1 or 2 loops) if needed during storage and transport.
+Do not wrap the cable in tight loops (e.g., around a hand). - Do not use computer furniture with drawers that can pinch the cable. - o Ensure the cable is not tangled when using the Sensor. - Do not pull the cable when removing protection sleeves/sheaths. - Do not walk over the cable or roll a chair over it.